-Under the Audit Commission Act 1998 members of the public have the right to inspect CCNY's accounts and supporting documents, and to question the auditor, or make objections to the matters contained in them.
-The times at which the accounts are deposited for inspection are advertised in the Yorkshire Post and both the Commissioner's and the Chief Constable's websites.
+Under Sections 25 and 26 of the Local Audit and Accountability Act 2014 (the Act) local government electors have the right to inspect the Group's accounts and supporting documents, and to question the auditor, or make objections to the matters contained in them.
+The times at which the accounts are deposited for inspection are advertised on the Chief Constable's websites.